To top of page

 • (2)

-The Guidelines clearly enunciate the principle that no worker should be required to pay for a job, i.e., the costs and fees relating to recruitment and arranging jobs (as defined by the ILO) should be borne by the employer and not by the worker.
+The Guidelines clearly enunciate the principle that no worker should be required to pay for a job, i.e., the costs and fees relating to recruitment and arranging jobs (as defined by the ILO) should not be borne by the worker.

 Integration with Corporate Risk Management